thecodeholic/vue.js-yii2-notes/README.md

 **NOTES:**
 - This application was created while recording the following Youtube tutorial
 - If you find it helpful, Give it a star and leave a thumbs up on Youtube Video
-- If you loved it.
+- If you loved it support me by subscribing on my Youtube channel.